-The results of the two inter-laboratory comparisons undertaken in this monitoring period were provided in the above Tables 6 and 7.
+The results of the four inter-laboratory comparisons undertaken in this monitoring period were provided in the above Tables 6 and 7.
 The results indicated the following:

-• All results were within consent limits.

-- pH variations were found to be relatively minor throughout the monitoring period, with the largest variation being 0.19 pH units, recorded at the SPP site on the 04 May 2021.
+- · All results were within consent limits. - pH variations were found to be relatively minor throughout the monitoring period, with the largest variation being 0.4 pH units, recorded at the SPP site in October 2021.
+There was a discrepancy of 3.6 pH units between the SPP online meter and the discharge meter in January 2022, which was corrected promptly by the Company.
 In terms of consents; 5848-1 requires the pH of the discharge to remain within set standards (6-9 pH), the values recorded indicated compliance with this consent limit on the four occasions it was assessed. - Total chlorine levels were monitored through lab samples, it is also monitored at the discharge through meters.
-The highest concentration of total Cl2 was 0.024 mg/L at the SPP site on the 04 May 2021. - The temperature comparisons indicated good agreement at the TCC discharge, but there were notable discrepancies at the SPP discharge, with a difference of 3.5°C during June 2021. - Throughout this monitoring period both ammonia and un-ionised ammonia levels were monitored by the Council.
+The highest concentration of total Cl2 was 0.04 mg/L at the SPP site in April 2022. - The temperature comparisons indicated good agreement for both discharges, with only slight variations.
+There was one noticeable discrepancy at SPP in October 2021, with a difference of 2.84°C. - Throughout this monitoring period both ammonia and un-ionised ammonia levels were monitored by the Council.
 The results indicated that levels of ammonia and un-ionised ammonia were all below, or close to, the limit of detection.
-The highest recording of ammonia was 0.038 g/m3 recorded on the 04 May 2021 at the SPP discharge site, while the highest recording for un-ionised ammonia was 0.00025 g/m3 recorded again on the 04 May 2021 at the SPP discharge site. - Turbidity comparisons demonstrated reasonable agreement across both plants and all four interlaboratory exercises. - Oil levels were measured in g/m3 by the Council, and visual checks by the Company.
-The highest level recorded from Council was 7 g/m3 recorded on the 03 December 2020 on the TCC. - Conductivity comparisons indicated good compliance between the two laboratories.
-The largest variation between the two laboratories was 21 μS/cm points recorded on the 30 June 2021 at the TCC site.
+The highest recording of ammonia was 0.062 g/m3 recorded in January 2022 at the TCC discharge, while the highest recording for un-ionised ammonia was 0.00096 g/m3 recorded again in January 2022 at the TCC discharge site. - Turbidity comparisons demonstrated reasonable agreement across both plants and all four interlaboratory exercises.
+The largest discrepancy was recorded at 1.64 NTU in June 2022 at SPP.
+Across the monitoring period the Company were generally recording higher values in comparison to the Council. - Oil levels were measured in g/m3 by the Council, and visual checks by the Company.
+The highest level recorded from Council was 7.5 g/m3 recorded in January 2022 at SPP. - Conductivity comparisons indicated good compliance between the two laboratories.
+The largest variation between the two laboratories was 21 $\mu$ S/cm points recorded in January 2022 at the SPP site.
 This a minor variation. - Phosphate comparisons indicated some slight variation in results.
-The largest variation between the two laboratories was 1.37 g/m3, recorded on the 18 August 2020 at the SPP site.
+The largest variation between the two laboratories was 1.9 g/m3, recorded in October 2021 at the SPP site.
 The Council made the Company aware of this variation and the Company are working towards gaining better agreement in this analyte.
 It is noted that in subsequent monitoring rounds, the variation has reduced.
 The Company consistently recorded higher phosphate concentrations than the Council. - Total Suspended Solids (TSS) observations were monitored only by Council during this monitoring period.
-The highest reading of TSS occurred at the SPP site on the 03 December 2020.
-The result was 12 g/m3 of solids.
+The highest reading of TSS was 11 g/m3 recorded in June 2022 at the SPP discharge.

 Overall, the inter-laboratory comparisons indicated good agreement between both parties.
-Subtle variations were noted, however the concentrations recorded were of a low value.
+Subtle variations were noted; however, the concentrations recorded were of low value.
 Gaining identical results at low concentrations is difficult.
 The additional work to bring in to line the variation noted on the phosphate levels appears to be working.